 The shaping is done differently on this one, though; a center portion is added to create the bow.
-This crochet pattern also has fewer rows than the one by Mamachee, so instead of a head wrap it's a narrower headband-sized crochet pattern.
+This crochet pattern also has fewer rows than the one by Mamachee, so instead of a head wrap, it's a narrower headband-sized crochet pattern.

-Working both of these patterns will give you a great idea about how to make your own crochet head wraps, tweaking the design to suit your style.
+Working both of these patterns will give you a great idea about how to make your crochet head wraps, tweaking the design to suit your style.

 03 of 10

 Although Moogly calls this an ear warmer pattern, the design is wide enough to make it a full crochet head wrap.
-It's a beautiful thick design that is perfect as a Valentine's gift or accessory.
+It's a beautiful thick design that is perfect for a Valentine's gift or accessory.
 However, it could be worn throughout the year, especially on chilly days.

 04 of 10

-If you're wondering why so many of the crochet head wrap patterns use back loop only stitches, it is probably because these stitches add a lot of stretch to the items that you're making, which is perfect when you crochet something like an ear warmer that need to wrap around your head and fit snugly to stay on.Continue to 5 of 10 below.
+If you're wondering why so many of the crochet head wrap patterns use back loop only stitches, it is probably because these stitches add a lot of stretch to the items that you're making, which is perfect when you crochet something such as an ear warmer that need to wrap around your head and fit snugly to stay on.Continue to 5 of 10 below.

 05 of 10

 This is a super simple crochet pattern, and it shows you how any skinny crochet scarf pattern can be adapted for use as a head scarf.
-Head scarves have a slightly different style appeal than other types of head wraps and might be perfect for music festivals, summer accessorizing and gifts for the modern boho chic girl!
+Head scarves have a slightly different style appeal than other types of head wraps and might be perfect for music festivals, summer accessorizing, and gifts for the modern boho chic girl!

 This is a headwrap that works well in the spring and summer months.